 I started making Widow Twanky’s green and clean laundry soap through necessity as I was totally fed up with buying really expensive detergent when I had other things I wanted to do with my money.

 This soap is biodegradable, making your laundry greywater useable in your garden.
-It has not been tested on animals.
-It does not contain any phosphates.
+It has not been tested on animals, and it does not contain any phosphates.

 There is no powdery residue and it does not suds up.
 This soap performs perfectly in HDE machines in accordance with the manufacturer’s directions.